Spending a long weekend in San Antonio and looking for things to do?

 Getting In: Buckhorn Saloon & Texas Ranger Museum tickets are available as an option on the San Antonio Explorer Pass.

-Stop #6: Dinner at Market Square/El Mercado
+Stop #6: Market Square/El Mercado

 Get back on the bus and ride it all the way to El Mercado, the largest Mexican market outside of Mexico and one of the top 10 outdoor markets in the US, according to Frommer’s.